e2e-tests-database/images/README.md

 ## Run the image

 To start the environment, execute run.sh script in the database-env directory.
+This script compile and execute the image.

 ## Ports